-32 Action following non-compliance
+31 Action following non-compliance

-- (1) Subject to subclauses (2) to (4), if an assessment under clauses 28 or 31 demonstrates non-compliance with either the long-term average annual extraction limit for the water source or the long-term average sustainable diversion limit, the Minister is to make available water determinations for unregulated river access licences of less than 1 ML per unit share. - (2) The Minister may take the action specified in subclause (1) if an assessment under clause 31 would have demonstrated non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse, as provided for in Division 2 of Part 4 of Chapter 6 of the Basin Plan. - (3) An action taken in accordance with subclause (1) and (2) is to be taken to the extent to which, and only for as long as, the Minister considers the following is necessary: - (a) in the case of non-compliance with the long-term average annual extraction limit- to return long-term average annual extraction in the water source to the long-term average annual extraction limit, - (b) in the case of non-compliance with the long-term average sustainable diversion limit - to meet the requirements of Division 2 of Part 4 of Chapter 6 of the Basin Plan, - (c) in the case where non-compliance with the long-term average sustainable diversion limit would have occurred but for there being a reasonable excuse-to meet the requirements of Division 2 of Part 4 of Chapter 6 of the Basin Plan. - (4) An action taken in accordance with subclause (1) and (2) to meet the requirements of Division 2 of Part 4 of Chapter 6 of the Basin Plan is to only apply to the water source to the extent to which extractions from the water source:
+- (1) Subject to subclause (2) to (4), if an assessment under clauses 29 or 29C demonstrates non-compliance with either a long-term average annual extraction limit for a water source or the long-term average sustainable diversion limit, the Minister is to take one or both of the following actions for the water year after the assessment: - (a) make available water determinations for unregulated river access licences of less than 1 ML per unit share, - (b) make available water determinations for unregulated river (special additional high flow) access licences of less than 1 ML per unit share. - (2) The Minister may take one or both of the actions specified in subclause (1) (a) and (1) (b) if an assessment under clause 29C would have demonstrated non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse, as provided for in Division 2 of Part 4 of Chapter 6 of the Basin Plan. - (3) An action taken in accordance with subclause (1) and (2) is to be taken to the extent to which, and only for as long as, the Minister considers the following is necessary: - (a) in the case of non-compliance with a long-term average annual extraction limit to return average annual extraction in the water source to the respective longterm average annual extraction limit, or - (b) in the case of non-compliance with the long-term average sustainable diversion limit-to meet the requirements of Division 2 of Part 4 of Chapter 6 of the Basin Plan,

-- (a) have caused non-compliance with the long-term average sustainable diversion limit, or - (b) would have caused non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse.
+- (c) in the case where non-compliance with the long-term average sustainable diversion limit would have occurred but for there being a reasonable excuse-to meet the requirements of Division 2 of Part 4 of Chapter 6 of the Basin Plan. - (4) An action taken in accordance with subclause (1) and (2) to meet the requirements of Division 2 of Part 4 of Chapter 6 of the Basin Plan is to only apply to a water source to the extent to which extractions from the water source: - (a) have caused non-compliance with the long-term average sustainable diversion limit, or - (b) would have caused non-compliance with the long-term average sustainable diversion limit but for there being a reasonable excuse.